-You do not pay a separate monthly plan premium for Blue Medicare Advantage Complete.
+As a member of our plan, you pay a monthly plan premium.
+For 2021, the monthly premium for Blue Medicare Advantage Plus is \$45.
 In addition, you must continue to pay your Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).